mishra1010/Sigma-Web-Dev-Course/README.md

 3. Enable files autosave
 4. Add Navbar
 5. Update tailwind classes in navbar and add ul, li with a span and classes

+## 12th July 2025 - DOM

+Document object model

+HTML -> Everything is node (in the form of tree structure). image, div, body etc.

+We would need to do DOM manipulation here.
+Need to make changes in DOM to get what we want in our application.
+We need to learn the following

+Dom manipulation

+select element in html

+change text

+change html

+change css

+attribute

+event listeners

+Selection

+select element in html - by id, by classname, queryselector

+document.getElementById('abcd') - gets all technical properties of the element

+document.getElementsByClassName() - gets all technical properties of the element

+document.querySelector() - console.dir(x) - shows element details or properties. cosnole.log does not

+document.querySelectorAll() - nodelist is output which is not array but seems like that

+Manipulation -> can be change of text, can be some other actions as well

+innerText

+textContent

+innerHTML

+h1.hidden = true

+####Attribute Manupulation######

+getAttribute

+setAttribute

+removeAttribute

+###Dynamic DOM Manipulation####

+document.createElement("h1")
+h1.textContent = "Hello, i am doc"
+doicument.querySelector("body").prepend(h1) or .append(h1)

+document.body.append()

+removeChild()

+doicument.querySelector("h1")
+h1.style.color = "red"

+h1.classList.add("class1"), .remove(), .toggle()